Excess Winter Deaths

 - In the winter of 2016/17 there were 180 excess winter deaths in Blackpool

 - Winter periods have a greater impact on older people.
 In Blackpool during the period 2003/04 – 2012/12 the excess winter deaths index for those aged under 65 was 13.8% and aged over 85 was 24.4%

 - Although Excess winter deaths are associated with low temperatures, conditions directly relating to cold, such as hypothermia, are not the main cause of EWM.
 The majority of additional winter deaths are caused by cerebrovascular diseases, ischaemic heart disease, respiratory diseases and influenza

 Figure 1 shows that there is huge fluctuation between winters and the Blackpool trend broadly follows the England and North West trends.
 Blackpool is subject to many of the same risk factors as the rest of the country, such as winter temperatures and influenza outbreaks.

 - The Cold Weather Plan for England (NHS England, 2015) - aims to prevent avoidable harm to health by alerting people to the negative health effects of cold weather.
 This should enable them to prepare and respond appropriately, and help to reduce the number of excess winter deaths.
 The plan sets out a series of actions to be taken by the NHS, social care and other agencies throughout the year, and in response to forecast or actual severe winter weather.
 It also encourages local communities to support the most vulnerable in their area, such as checking on them during severe weather and offering other support.

-- The flu plan 2015 to 2016 (Public Health England, 2015) - sets out a coordinated and evidence-based approach to planning for, and responding to, the demands of influenza across England.
+- Annual Flu Programme (Public Health England) - sets out a coordinated and evidence-based approach to planning for, and responding to, the demands of influenza across England.